Sue: Bob Baker. Why do I know that name?

-This isn’t to say she has become immune to the story’s clash of styles.
+That isn’t to say she’s become immune to this story’s clash of styles.

 Sue: On the one hand, they’ve definitely toned down the horror.
 It’s definitely more for the kids.
-But on the other hand, it’s about drug addiction and suicide.
+But on the other, it’s about drug addiction and suicide.
 The mix of slapstick comedy and dark humour is very strange.

 Sue: I like it.